dnmfarrell/Settlers-Game-Notation/README.md

 ## Actions

 Actions are taken by players.
-Every message in SGN is an action, consisting of an action code and a JSON object:
+Every message in SGN is an action, consisting of an action code and a JSON object or array:

     aCode Name                    Value
     --------------------------------------------------------------------------------------